06 Safeguarding children, young people and vulnerable adults policy

 - Members of staff do not use personal equipment to take photographs of children.

-operates a policy that requires contact with their office periodically throughout the day.
-Visitors are advised of a private space where they can use their mobile.
+access and setting phone number given to visitors so that they are still contactable.
+Visitors are advised of a private space where they can use their

 Cameras and videos